Bacon and Egg Butties

 Expert cyclists born in Yorkshire will have ridden more miles in the dales than you can imagine.
 It is a sport that requires extensive training and that means getting miles under your belt.
 There are numerous young talented cyclists from Yorkshire pedaling towards success.
 Congratulations to Harry Tanfield who will join Qhubeka Assos at the world tour level next season.
 Good luck to Burley-in-Wharfedale cyclist Scott Thwaites with his team, NetApp Endura.

-Below you can see some of the best Yorkshire cyclists according to other sites but they are a ever increasing list.
+Below you can see some of the best Yorkshire cyclists according to other sites and be sure there is an ever increasing list.

 Cycling Legends